meepzh/CIS563-FluidSolver/README.md

 creating a fluid container and a fluid source.
 The fluid generates particles once, then all the particles are subject to fluid forces (currently gravity).
 Upon exiting the fluid container, particles are detected by a collision detection system which colors the particles appropriately.
+The scene is initially paused.
 The camera is controlled by a standard arcball interface described below.

 ### How To Use ###
+Press P to toggle pausing.

 The camera uses the arcball interface and can be controlled with the left and right mouse buttons and the scroll wheel.